j0ni/phoenix-dark-pink/README.md

-I will likely update it, focusing on fixing it for Lisp, Elisp, Clojure, Clojurescript, Javascript, Go, Haskell, Magit, mu4e, Circe, Rust, C and other modes I find useful (read "spend most of my time in).
+I will likely update it, focusing on fixing it for Lisp, Elisp, Clojure, Clojurescript, Javascript, Go, Haskell, Magit, mu4e, Circe, Rust, C and other modes I find useful (read "spend most of my time in").

 ## Screenshot